 When you receive medication from a pharmacist, it should be clearly labelled as to what it is and how it should be used.
 Having the wrong information on a label could have dramatic consequences.
 For instance, if you were supposed to take the medication, 3 times per day, but the label said, ‘take as required’, you could suffer because you didn’t take enough or you took the medication too often.

-As with other types of mistake, labelling and instructions should be checked by the pharmacist.
+As with other types of mistakes, labelling and instructions should be checked by the pharmacist.
 It might be the case that staff create the label based on the GP’s prescription.
 If they make an error, it should be picked up by the pharmacist when double-checking.
 If they fail to spot the mistake, then they could be held liable for any suffering caused.

 This could happen because the pharmacy is busy.
 It could also happen if the member of staff is well trusted by the pharmacist and they become too relaxed when checking labelling.
 Whatever the reason, if you’ve suffered because of poor labelling or advice from a pharmacist, you could potentially go on to claim against them.